-Not-so-fun fact: The national divorce rate is 7.7.
-This means that 7.7 out of every 1,000 American women aged 15 and up got a divorce in 2018, the most recent year to see a data release from the U.S. Census Bureau's American Community Survey (ACS).
+Not-so-fun fact: The national divorce rate is 7.7 which means that 7.7 out of every 1,000 American women aged 15 and up got a divorce in 2018, the most recent year to see a data release from the U.S. Census Bureau's American Community Survey (ACS).
 And while the divorce rate is down from 10.5 in 2008, the statistic is a sobering reminder that not all marriages end in happily ever after.

 Is that to suggest that your particular union is doomed to be immortalized in census data?
 No, but it should give you a reason to stop and ponder the what-ifs.
 What would happen if you and your spouse split five, 10, or 20 years down the road?
 Would you be able to support yourself without your ex's income?
 Would your children's inheritance rights be protected?
 Who would gain control of your investments?
 The answer to all of these questions—and then some—can be found in a prenuptial agreement.